marinkato/JS/README.md

 ## JS challenges
-After finishing fullstack WebDev bootcamp I realized that I like the visual input and that I would like to get better at JavaScript, so I found this challenge I will be playing around with.
+After finishing fullstack WebDev bootcamp I realized that I would like to get better at JavaScript, so I found this challenge I will be playing around with.